QuentinRa/blog.quentinra.dev/programming-languages/others/documents/rst/index.md

 #### Code Blocks

-We can insert inline code within a text, or using a code-block.
+We can insert inline code within a text, or use a code block.

 ```js!
 :code:`some inline code here`